Theory of Operation

 Command Upload

-• The command does not match to the first 11 command information entries nor EN4B/ EX4B.
+• The command does not match to the first 11 command information entries nor EN4B, EX4B, WREN, or WRDI.

-• The command matches to any of the rest command information entries.
+• The command matches any of the rest command information entries.

 • The matched entry has the upload field set.

-The upload module checks the command information entry to determine whether the address/ payload fields to be uploaded or not.
+The upload module checks the command information entry to determine whether the address/payload fields are to be uploaded or not.
 The addr_mode is used to determine the address size in the command.

-If busy field in the command information entry is set, the upload module also sets BUSY bit in the STATUS register.
+If the busy field in the command information entry is set, the upload module also sets BUSY bit in the FLASH_STATUS register.
 SW may clear the BUSY bit after processing the command.

-The upload module provides UPLOAD_STATUS and UPLOAD_STATUS2 CSRs for SW to parse the command, address, and payload.
-If a received command has payload, SW may read the payload from the Payload buffer starting from payload_start_idx address.
-In the normal case, payload_start_idx in UPLOAD_STATUS2 shows 0.
-In the error case of the host sending more than the maximum allowed payload size (256B in the current version), the payload_start_idx may not be 0.
-It is expected that the payload_depth is maximum payload size, 256B if payload_start_idx is non-zero.
-In this scenario, SW should read from payload_start_idx to the end of the payload buffer then do a second read from the beginning of the buffer to the remained bytes.
+The upload module provides the UPLOAD_STATUS and UPLOAD_STATUS2 CSRs for SW to parse the command, address, and payload.
+If a received command has payload, SW may read the payload from the Payload buffer starting from offset UPLOAD_STATUS2.payload_start_idx.
+Under normal operation, payload_start_idx shows 0.
+If the host systems sends more than the maximum allowed payload size (currently 256B), payload_start_idx may be non-zero.
+In that case it is expected that UPLOAD_STATUS2.payload_depth is the maximum payload size.
+SW should read from payload_start_idx to the end of the payload buffer, then do a second read from the beginning of the buffer to read the remaining bytes.
+If more bytes are sent than the maximum allowed payload size, the IP reports the payload_overflow interrupt.

 Passthrough